-Google’s Pixel 2 and Pixel 2 XL smartphones won rave reviews at the end of 2017, especially for their superb software and camera.
-Read our Google Pixel 2 review.
+Google’s Pixel 2 and Pixel 2 XL smartphones won rave reviews at the end of 2017, especially for their superb software and capable cameras but one standout feature that they lacked was wireless charging.

-Although not as mainstream as manufacturers would like, wireless charging is transformative: once you’re used to it, going without seems like a big step backward.
+Although not as mainstream as manufacturers would like, wireless charging is transformative; once you’re used to it, going without seems like a real step backwards.
+Nowadays you'll find wireless charging points all over the place, from cafés and restaurants to airports and there are now a wide selection of consumer-friendly options for your office desk or use at home.

 Add wireless charging to the Pixel 2 and XL